Ship refuses to leave Italy port until all migrants are off

 Poschmann described cramped conditions on the relatively small 25-meter (82-foot) ship.

 The Ocean Viking, operated by the European charity SOS Mediteranee, with 234 migrants on board, remained in international waters, south of the Strait of Messina, and got no instructions to proceed to an Italian port, a spokesman said Sunday.
-Its first rescue was 16 days ago, and anxiety is growing among the rescued migrants, aid workers said.
+Its first rescue was 16 days ago.

-“Agitation is evident among survivors,'' a charity worker named Morgane told the The Associated Press on Sunday.
-Cases of seasickness were soaring too, after weather conditions worsened and high waves tossed the ship through the night.
+“Agitation is evident among the survivors,'' a charity worker named Morgane told the The Associated Press on Sunday.
+Cases of seasickness were soaring too, after high waves tossed the ship through the night.

 “Today, the weather considerably deteriorated, bringing strong winds, rough seas and rain on deck. ... these extreme conditions added suffering,” she said.